 Hans in his Radio England teeshirt, supplied by Rick Randall (see SRE reunion photo pages) and minus his beard

-The previous edition ncludes stories of the former Caroline office at the Zeekant 105 in Scheveningen and WSJC – The World's Smallest Radio Station.Hans says: "On our huge Flickr site 'The Offshore Radio Archive' (containing more than 16.500 photos) there's a special album called 'Antique Radios'.
+The previous edition includes news of the return of the Dutch Radio Day in May 2017 and debates on Dr Hook's 'On the Cover of Rolling Stone'.Hans says: "On our huge Flickr site 'The Offshore Radio Archive' (containing more than 16.500 photos) there's a special album called 'Antique Radios'.
 You will find more than 300 pictures of vintage transistor and valve radio sets, many of them with offshore radio stations like Veronica, Caroline, London, RTV Noordzee and even Atlanta and 390 on the dial.
 This unique collection is definitely worth a visit."